 The Company is a merchant bank and considers items included in shareholders' equity as capital.
 The Company manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of underlying assets.
 In order to maintain or adjust its capital structure, the Company may issue new shares, purchase shares for cancellation pursuant to normal course issuer bids or make special distributions to shareholders.
 The Company is not subject to any externally imposed capital requirements and does not presently utilize any quantitative measures to monitor its capital.
-The Company's capital structure as at December 31, 2019 is comprised of shareholders' equity of \$577,340 (September 30, 2019 - \$609,787).
+The Company's capital structure as at March 31, 2020 is comprised of shareholders' equity of \$597,873 (September 30, 2019 - \$609,787).
+There were no changes to the Company's management of capital during the six months ended March 31, 2020.